bootstrap-vue/bootstrap-vue/src/components/table/README.md

 The `selected-variant` can be any of the
-[standard (or custom) bootstrap base color variants](/docs/reference/color-variants), or the special [table `active` variant](/docs/reference/color-variants#table-variants) which takes precedence over any specific row or cell variants.
+[standard (or custom) bootstrap base color variants](/docs/reference/color-variants), or the special [table `active` variant](/docs/reference/color-variants#table-variants) (the default) which takes precedence over any specific row or cell variants.

-For accessibility reasons (specifically for color blind users, or users with color contrast issues), it is highly recommended to always provide some other visual means of conveying that a row is selected, such as shown in the example below.
+For accessibility reasons (specifically for color blind users, or users with color contrast issues), it is highly recommended to always provide some other visual means of conveying that a row is selected, such as a virtual column as shown in the example below.

 ```html
 <template>